The Zoo is open daily through 10/31/23. Hours and closed dates below.

 A ticket is required for all seated riders.

-Tickets can be purchased ONLINE HERE, or at the front entrance, gift shop, attractions booth, or train ticket booth.
+Attraction tickets can be purchased ONLINE HERE, or at the front entrance, gift shop, attractions booth, or train ticket booth.
+An attraction pass, equal to 15 rides or feedings, can be purchased at the Zoo for $35, a discounted rate from the single-ticket price.

 Experience the thrill of having one of the Zoo's Masai giraffes eat a piece of lettuce directly from your hand!
 This is an experience guaranteed to delight any Zoo visitor.
 Giraffe feeding will take place on the giraffe deck or inside the giraffe barn during inclement weather.